palewire/django-calaccess-technical-documentation/docs/apps/calaccess_processed/managementcommands.rst

 This is the master command.
 It brings together all of the other management commands listed below to load data into processed CAL-ACCESS models.

-If your Django project is configured for archiving (`details here`_), this command will also exports a csv file for each model it loads.
+If your Django project is configured for archiving (`details here`_), this command also will export a csv file for each loaded model.

 Examples
 ````````